Justice Dept. sues Google over digital advertising dominance

 Matt Schruers, president of the Computer & Communications Industry Association, said competition for advertising is fierce and the “governments’ contention that digital ads aren’t in competition with print, broadcast, and outdoor advertising defies reason.”

 Dina Srinivasan, a Yale University fellow and adtech expert, said the lawsuit is “huge” because it aligns the entire nation — state and federal governments — in a bipartisan legal offensive against Google.
-In December 2020, 35 states and District of Colombia sued Google over the exact same issues.
+In December 2020, 16 states and Puerto Rico sued Google over the exact same issues.

 The current online ad market, Srinivasan said, “is broken and totally inefficient.”
 The fact that intermediaries are getting 30% to 50% of the take on each ad trade is “an insane inefficiency to have baked into the U.S. economy.”
 She called it “a massive tax on the free internet and consumers at large.
 It directly affects the viability of a free press” as well.

-Note: This story was first published on January 25, 2023.
-It was updated on January 25, 2023 to correct the number of states involved in a 2020 lawsuit.
-It was 16, not 35.